SUI-Components/sui/packages/sui-precommit/Readme.md

 > Effortless SUI precommit rules integration in your project

-Installs commit hook to ensure quality rules are executed before any commit (test, linting, consistent commit, etc)
+Installs commit hook to ensure quality rules are executed before any commit (test, linting, consistent commit, etc).

 It provides: